MAKE YOUR OWN MONDAYS: CLOSING "THE GAP"

 The best way to make good work is to make A LOT of work... but doing the same thing over and over again is not going to allow for much growth.
 Students who challenge themselves, research, experiment, and become comfortable with ambiguity (not knowing) are much more likely to develop quickly as artists.

-MYOM (Make Your Own Mondays) are your chance to play around withe your own ideas without any risks.
+MYOM (Make Your Own Mondays) are your chance to play around with your own new ideas without any risks.
 These days are for you to experiment, push yourself, and venture outside of your comfort zone.
 The things you work on during MYOMs do NOT need to relate in any way to classwork.

 “Nobody tells this to people who are beginners.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.
 A lot of people never get past this phase, they quit.